Chris Pratt: Personal life

 Pratt was raised in the Lutheran faith and later worked with the organization Jews for Jesus before identifying as a non-denominational Christian.
 He attends Zoe Church in Los Angeles, which came under public scrutiny after actor Elliot Page criticized it for allegedly being anti-LGBTQ, citing the church's connection to a pastor formerly affiliated with Hillsong Church.
 In response to the accusation, Pratt stated, "It has recently been suggested that I belong to a church which 'hates a certain group of people' and is 'infamously anti-LGBTQ.'
 Nothing could be further from the truth.
 I go to a church that opens their doors to absolutely everyone."
 Brian Houston, the founder of Hillsong Church, later clarified that Pratt had never been a member of their congregation.
-Director James Gunn, known for Guardians of the Galaxy (2014), also publicly defended Pratt, affirming that he was familiar with the church Pratt currently attends and criticizing those calling for the actor to be recast as Star-Lord.
+Director James Gunn, known for Guardians of the Galaxy (2014), also publicly defended Pratt, affirming in 2022 that he was familiar with the church Pratt attends and criticizing those calling for the actor to be recast as Star-Lord.

 In 2017, Pratt stated that he does not align himself with either side of the political spectrum and expressed a desire to promote unity through finding common ground.
 In 2020, he and his wife, Katherine, became Global Ambassadors for the Special Olympics.
 In 2024, Pratt wrote an op-ed on Maria Shriver's website, Sunday Paper, regarding the 2024 United States presidential election.
-In it, he emphasized unity over political allegiance and avoided endorsing either Kamala Harris or Donald Trump.
+In it, he emphasized unity over political allegiance and avoided endorsing either candidate Kamala Harris or Donald Trump.